 Locally grown grains are essential to successful and sustainable local food economies.
-And it's not just about the environmental impacts - the social, healtlh and economical benefits to our communities are plentiful as well.
+And it's not just about the environmental impacts - the social, health and economical benefits to our communities are plentiful as well.

 To inspire a revival of localized grain systems across the Rocky Mountain West, Grain School offers innovative curricula and access to experts to help train and empower people to grow, mill, and steward heritage grains in their communities.
-By returning heritage grains into active production, we can help restore cultural pride and prosperity in our communities, linking together bakers, malsters, brewers, chefs, and consumers.
+By returning heritage grains into active production, we can help restore cultural pride and prosperity in our communities, linking together bakers, maltsters, brewers, chefs, and consumers.

 About Grain School

 Established in 2012 in Arizona, Grain School has evolved into an interdisciplinary collaboration between the University of Colorado Colorado Springs (UCCS) and the Rocky Mountain Seed Alliance (RMSA), with the first Grain School held at UCCS in 2016.
 During this three-day seminar held annually, students can earn credit by taking courses in the history of land-race grains, crop breeding, nutritional and health issues, baking, fermentation and cooking, and small-scale production techniques.
-Representatives from the entire industry from growers, millers, farmers, brewers, distillers, malsters, bakers, chefs, food service staff or personnel, college students, and gardeners, contribute as part of this great exchange of learning and teaching.
+Representatives from the entire industry from growers, millers, farmers, brewers, distillers, maltsters, bakers, chefs, food service staff or personnel, college students, and gardeners, contribute as part of this great exchange of learning and teaching.